-Here we highlight some MMGPS pulsars with spin periods between 20 and 100 ms. Pulsars with spin periods in this range could be young pulsars born from a recent supernova event (e.g. Crab pulsar).
+Here we highlight some MMGPS pulsars with spin periods between 20 and 100 ms. Pulsars with spin periods in this range could be young pulsars born from a recent supernova event (e.g. Crab Pulsar).
 They could also be binary systems whose recycling process via mass transfer from a companion was interrupted early.
-If the companion underwent a supernova and the binary survives, it could form a double neutron star (DNS) system with a significant eccentricity due to the sudden mass loss and imparted kick (e.g. Tauris et al. 2017).
-Alternatively, a similar spinning mildly recycled system could also have a high mass WD companion with a mild eccentricity (e < 0.01, see e.g. PSR J2222-0137 Guo et al. 2021).
-If the binary is disrupted, it leads to two isolated neutron stars.
+If the companion underwent a supernova and the binary survives, it could form a DNSs with a significant eccentricity due to the sudden mass loss and imparted kick (e.g. Tauris et al. 2017).
+Alternatively, a similar spinning mildly recycled system could also have a highmass WD companion with a mild eccentricity (e < 0.01, see e.g. PSR J2222-0137; Guo et al. 2021).
+If the binary is disrupted, it leads to two isolated NSs.

-PSR J1208-5936 was detected at a spin period of 28.7 ms at a high DM of 344 pc cm-3 with a S/N of 15 in the FFT and 19 in the diagnostic folds.
-It is a mildly recycled pulsar in an eccentric (e = 0.348) 15-hour orbit around a companion with a minimum mass of ~1.1 M☉.
+PSR J1208-5936 was detected at a spin period of 28.7 ms at a high DM of 344 pc cm-3 with an S/N of 15 in the FFT and 19 in the diagnostic folds.
+It is a mildly recycled pulsar in an eccentric (e = 0.348) 15-h orbit around a companion with a minimum mass of $\sim 1.1 \text{ M}{\odot}$ .
 This suggests a DNS nature of the system, which has been confirmed through the measurement of post-Keplerian parameters with pulsar timing.
-Due to its compactness, eccentricity and large

-32 All discoveries are catalogued at http://www.trapum.org/ discoveries/ mass, the system is predicted to merge within the Hubble time due to gravitational wave radiation.
-A thorough study and description of this system will be presented in Bernardich et al., in prep.
+Because of its compactness, eccentricity and large mass, the system is predicted to merge within the Hubble time due to gravitational wave radiation.
+A thorough study and description of this system will be presented in Bernardich et al. (in preparation).